Fagradalsfjall volcano (Reykjanes Peninsula, Iceland): volcanic-seismic crisis continues to evolve, earthquake M 5.4 yesterday

 The most likely scenario, according to models and the latest measurements, is that the magma may start to solidify in dikes sooner than reach the ground.

 , says Michelle Parks, an expert at the Icelandic Meteorological Office.
 "In the Krafla fires, about half of the magma intrusions ended with an eruption and the other did not and we could see examples of such activity at Fagradalsfjall.
-It affects how big the magma intrusions are and how shallow they reach", says Michelle.
+It affects how big the magma intrusions are and how shallow they reach"

 Source: Icelandic Meteorological Office volcano activity update 7 January 2022

-seismicity continues at reduced levels
+Seismicity continues at reduced levels

 The seismic activity at Reykjanes Peninsula continues at decreasing levels.

 About 200 earthquakes have been detected since midnight and have reduced both in numbers and frequency.